-Freelancers in Greece continue to report low annual turnover to tax authorities, despite the implementation of the minimum presumptive income system.
-The Independent Authority for Public Revenue’s (AADE) data reveals that 4 out of 10 professional declared an average turnover of less than 30,000 euros.
+Freelancers, or self-employed professionals in Greece continue to report extremely low annual turnover to tax authorities, despite the implementation of a minimum presumptive income system.
+The Independent Authority for Public Revenue’s (AADE) data reveals that four out of 10 such professionals declared an average turnover – not profits – of less than 30,000 euros.

 More specifically, according to AADE 869,542 self-employed individuals and sole proprietors, who filed taxes for 2023, declared an average turnover of less than 30,000 euros.
 With net profits typically amounting to just one-third or even one-quarter of turnover, thousands reported poverty-level incomes or even losses.
 While more than half of these professionals fell into the presumptive income trap, leading to higher tax payments.